Report: Los Angeles deputies shared Kobe Bryant crash photos

 The source spoke on condition of anonymity because of the sensitive nature of the allegations.

-The Association for Los Angeles Deputy Sheriffs, the union that represents rank-and-file deputies, did not immediately return requests for comment.
+The Association for Los Angeles Deputy Sheriffs, the union that represents rank-and-file deputies, declined to comment specifically on the allegations.

+“As with all investigations, we will aggressively represent our members and preserve their rights,” the union said in a statement Friday.

 The Times reported that it’s unclear how widely the photos might have been disseminated and who was involved.
 It’s additionally unclear whether the deputies had taken the photos themselves or received them from someone else.

-Note: This story has been corrected to say that Alyssa Altobelli, not her mother Keri, was one of Gianna Bryant’s basketball teammates.